Open AIR Deposit Guidelines

 For assistance with or guidance on best practices and standards for metadata, please email Ashlea Green, Metadata Librarian.

-• Categories: Apply at least one selection from the list of general research categories curated by Figshare.
-If you don’t find an exact match to your discipline choose something similar.
+Categories: You may apply one or more selections from the list of general research categories curated by Figshare.

-• Resource Title/Resource DOI: This set of fields creates a link between a publication and a dataset.
-Add the publication title and article DOI to these respective fields and a link to the publication will appear on the public Open AIR page
+- Resource Title/Resource DOI: This set of fields creates a link between a work and a related resource (e.g., a journal article and the journal).
+Add the publication title and DOI to these respective fields and a link to the publication will appear on the Open AIR page.

-• References: Add URLs to links to related Open AIR records, project websites, study registrations, or other publications
+- References: Add links to related Open AIR records, project websites, study registrations, or other publications.

 Additional Options